-Our goal is to promote the socially conscious and "sound writing" that is at the heart of a Puget Sound education.
-As writing advisors at the Center for Writing, Learning, and Teaching and as students who have faced challenges similar to those that you will face, we have tailored this book to the needs of Puget Sound students.
-We hope you will find it useful, and that you'll help make it even better by emailing your suggestions to soundwriting@pugetsound.edu4.
+Our goal is to promote socially conscious and "sound writing."
+As writing advisors and as students who have faced challenges similar to those that you will face, we have tailored this book to the needs of students.We hope you will find it useful, and that you'll help make it even better by emailing your suggestions to soundwriting@pugetsound.edu.